UBC-Thunderbots/PCB_Oven/README.md

 - Plug in the CTRL/GND/5V connection to the header, keeping in mind the orientation (Yellow/Black/Red)

 #### Step 2: Arduino IDE
-- Install the Arduino IDE, in case the code needs to be re-flashed onto the controller
+- Install the Arduino IDE (or use VS Code), in case the code needs to be re-flashed onto the controller
-- Plug in the USB Blaster cable to the Arduino, and check if you see the display on the LCD (currently sorta broken but this would be the case usually, with a good LCD)
+- Plug in the USB Blaster cable to the Arduino, and check if you see the display on the LCD
 - Re-flash the code if you aren't sure

-#### Step 3: Run the Python Script or PuTTY on the correct COM port
+#### Step 3: Run the Python Script
-- Python brings up a graph that plots the temperature vs time
-- PuTTY will show you the temperature every second
-- You can't use both at once (obviously)

-#### Step 4: Start the Reflow Process
+- Python prompts for using preset values or to change them
-- Press the start button (shown in layout above)
+- Next python prompts to press the START button (shown in layout above)
+- Python starts graphing temperature vs time
-- The process will abort automatically if the temperature does not rise fast enough (i.e. the thermocouple fell out of the oven)
+- The Arduino will abort the process automatically if the temperature does not rise fast enough (i.e. the thermocouple fell out of the oven)
 - The process can be aborted by using the abort button (also shown above)
-- The process will start the cooling cycle early if the temperature goes above 235 C
+- The process will start the cooling cycle early if the temperature goes above 240 C (things will start to burn at 230 C keep in mind)

 #### Step 5: Be patient and wait
 - The controller will beep at you every time it changes state